 1. Alt. ter After the review pursuant to paragraph 1bis, the Council may also undertake such a review at any time thereafter, but shall do so at least every ten years.]

+[1.[quat.]/[bis] Each subsequent periodic review of these Regulations shall progressively evaluate the manner in which the implementation of these Regulations contributes to the broader objectives set out in Part XI of the Convention, including the equitable sharing of financial and other economic benefits derived from activities in the Area, the effective and balanced development of activities in reserved and non-reserved areas, the prevention of monopolization of activities in the Area and the interests and needs of developing and small island States.]

-2. Any State party, the Commission, the Enterprise, any Contractor (through its Sponsoring State), or Stakeholder (through a State party) may at any time request the Council to consider, at its next ordinary session, revisions to these Regulations and the matter shall be included in the provisional agenda of the Council for that session.
+2. [When in the light of improved knowledge, technological advancements, implementation experience or identification of regulatory gaps, it becomes evident that these Regulations are not adequate, a]ny State party, the Commission, the Enterprise, any Contractor (through its Sponsoring State), or Stakeholder (through a State party) may [following the completion of the first review] [request]/[suggest] the Council to consider, at its next ordinary session, revisions to these Regulations and the matter shall be included in the provisional agenda of the Council for that session.

-[2.
-Alt Any State party and any organ of the Authority may at any time request the Council to consider, at its next ordinary session, revisions to these Regulations and the matter shall be included in the provisional agenda of the Council for that session.]

-3. The Council shall establish a process of public consultation and participation that gives adequate time and opportunity to comment on proposed revisions to these Regulations, save for the making [at any time] of an amendment to these Regulations that has no more than a minor effect or that corrects errors or makes minor technical changes.

 4. In the light of that review, the Council may in accordance with the Convention and the Agreement adopt and apply provisionally, pending approval by the Assembly, amendments to these Regulations, taking into account the recommendations of the Commission or other subordinate organs.

-[5.
-Any amendments to these Regulations adopted by the Council and the Assembly, shall not be applied retroactively to the detriment of the Contractors that have already signed an Exploitation Contract with the Authority.]
+[Such provisional application shall not exceed [X] years from the date of adoption of the amendments by the Council.]

-[5.Alt.
-Amendments to these Regulations shall be implemented by existing Contractors, subject to any limitations in the Convention and the Agreement.
-The Council may provide for a transition period for implementation by existing Contractors of amendments to these Regulations.]
+5. Amendments to these Regulations shall be implemented by existing Contractors.
+Any amendments may provide for a transition period for implementation by existing Contractors of amendments to these Regulations.